Millionaire’s Shortbread

 I heard about the snowstorm you got in NC – hope all is well and things are starting to get back to normal!
 I don’t think that the sugar/water mixture you described would work as a replacement for corn syrup – sorry!
 There are other ways of making the caramel layer, such as melting down caramel squares with some heavy cream.
 In a small saucepan, melt 2 cups caramel squares with 3 tablespoons cream over low heat.
 Pour the caramel over the cooled crust and set in the refrigerator for 30 minutes to chill and firm up.
 (If you don’t have corn syrup at home, you may not have caramel squares and/or heavy cream, so not certain it solves your problem…) 🙂

-Hi, I see these can be frozen.
-If you are keeping them for eating now, would you store them in an air tight container at room temperature or in the fridge?
+Hi, If you are keeping them for eating now, would you store them in an air tight container at room temperature or in the fridge?

 They should be stored in the fridge – enjoy!